dropbox/stone/README.rst

 types, and strings.
 The intention is for Babel to map to a multitude of serialization formats from JSON to Protocol Buffers.

-Babel assumes that an operation (or API endpoint) can have its request and response types defined without relation to each other.
+Babel assumes that a route (or API endpoint) can have its request and response types defined without relation to each other.
 In other words, the type of response does not change based on the input to the endpoint.
 An exception to this rule is afforded for error responses.